Mohammad Husni Thamrin: Nationalist activism

-Thamrin put forward a number of motions, including one to remove the power of the governor-general to exile political enemies of the state.
+Thamrin put forward several motions, including one to remove the power of the governor-general to exile political enemies of the state.
 He realized that cooperating with the colonial regime offered a different way to oppose it, and he took full advantage of his immunity to prosecution conferred by his membership of the Volksraad.
 As a result, he was widely despised, but also feared, by Dutch conservatives.
 As Volksraad members, Thamrin and Kusumom Utoyo went to eastern Sumatra to look into working conditions at plantations there.
 Disgusted by what they found, upon his return Thamrin gave a speech condemning the plantation owners.
 He criticised the legalised gambling and corporal punishment handed down for minor offences.
 In 1935 he was a founding member of the Great Indonesia Party (Parindra).

 In July 1936, Volksraad member Soetardjo Kartohadikusumo, who was not a member of the National Fraction, put forward a petition asking the Dutch to convene a conference to discuss autonomy for the Dutch East Indies.
-Although Thamrin did not sign the petition, as he took the view that its provisions would continue the exploitation of Indonesian, he was one of six National Fraction members who voted for it in the Volksraad debate on 26 September because the proposed conference could result in Indonesian autonomy.
+Although Thamrin did not sign the petition, as he took the view that its provisions would continue the exploitation of Indonesians, he was one of six National Fraction members who voted for it in the Volksraad debate on 26 September because the proposed conference could result in Indonesian autonomy.
 Two years later, the Dutch parliament rejected the petition.

 After the death of Dr. Soetomo in 1938, Thamrin became deputy chair of Parindra.
-In at a meeting of the Volksraad in 1939, Thamrin proposed that the Dutch terms Nederlands Indie, Nederlands Indisch and Inlander (Dutch Indies, Dutch Indian, and Dutch Indians) be replaced with the nationalist terms Indonesia, Indonesisch, and Indonesier (Indonesia, Indonesian, and Indonesians).
+In a meeting of the Volksraad in 1939, Thamrin proposed that the Dutch terms Nederlands Indie, Nederlands Indisch, and Inlander (Dutch Indies, Dutch Indian, and Dutch Indians) be replaced with the nationalist terms Indonesia, Indonesisch, and Indonesia (Indonesia, Indonesian, and Indonesians).
 Although this received majority support in the Volksraad, the Dutch government vetoed the motion.
 After his request, the colonial government kept him under surveillance.
 By 1940, his proposal for the use of the term Indonesian had begun to receive consideration, much to Thamrin's perplexity.

 In May 1939, Thamrin spearheaded an effort to unite eight nationalist organisations, including Parindra, in the Indonesian Political Federation (Gaboengan Politiek Indonesia, or GAPI).
 The group had four main goals: Indonesian self-determination, national unity, a democratically elected party answering to the Indonesian people, and solidarity between Indonesians and the Dutch to combat fascism.